News

 Intel Is Patching the Patch for the Patch for Its ‘Zombieload’ Flaw

-A research team from Michigan and University of Adelaide has identified a new microarchitectural attack that is capable of bypassing the buffer overwrite countermeasures in INtel’s flagship processors.The New York Times: January 13, 2020
+A research team from Michigan and University of Adelaide has identified a new microarchitectural attack that is capable of bypassing the buffer overwrite countermeasures in INtel’s flagship processors.‘Chaos Is the Point’: Russian Hackers and Trolls Grow Stealthier in 2020

 Research undercuts arguments from ballot-marking device advocates